 The title of PR representatives who serve as intermediaries between Kyushu Electric Power and its customers regarding environmental issues.
 Their main task is to visit kindergartens and children's associations in the local community in order to read books about the environment and provide environmental information.
-They also seek the opinions of parent s concerning environmental issues and environmental activities of the Kyushu Electric Power Co., Inc.
+They also seek the opinions of parents concerning environmental issues and the company's environmental activities to relay the opinions to the company.